William Lyon Phelps

 William Lyon Phelps (January 2, 1865 – August 21, 1943) was an American author, critic and scholar.
 He taught the first American university course on the modern novel.
 He had a radio show, wrote a daily syndicated newspaper column, lectured frequently, and published numerous books and articles.

 Early life and education

 Phelps's father Sylvanus Dryden Phelps was a Baptist minister, and the family had deep ancestral roots in Massachusetts Bay Colony.
 William, as a child, was a friend of Frank Hubbard, the son of Langdon Hubbard, a lumber merchant who founded Huron City, Michigan.

 Phelps earned a B.A. and graduated Phi Beta Kappa from Yale in 1887, writing an honors thesis on the Idealism of George Berkeley.
+As an undergraduate, he established The Pundits, a secret society.

 He earned his Ph.D. in 1891 from Yale and in the same year his A.M. from Harvard.
-He taught at Harvard for a year, and then returned to Yale where he was offered a position in the English department.
-He taught at Yale until his retirement in 1933.